bokeh/bokeh/bokehjs/README.md

 `$ grunt build`

 At this point bokeh can be be used as an AMD module together with require.js.
-To build a single bokeh.js that may be included as a script, see the secion "Deploying".
+To build a single bokeh.js that may be included as a script, see the section "Deploying".

 Deploying